 15. Create a green wall – but frame it for impact

-We love the added impact that the frame adds to this succulent display and introducing a green wall, also known as a living wall is a surefire way to add interest to your garden.
-Visually, they are beautiful and will draw the eye up, creating the illusion of a grander space, while they also help create a soothing and positive ambiance which we all want in a garden.
+We love the added impact that the frame adds to this succulent display and introducing a green wall, also known as a living wall, is a surefire way to add interest to your garden.
+Visually, these garden ideas are beautiful and will draw the eye up, creating the illusion of a grander space, while they also help create a soothing and positive ambiance which we all want in a garden.
 Then, as little floor space is required for this feature, it also makes it the perfect addition to small gardens.